 The Slide Sorter view displays a thumb nail view of all slides in a presentation.
 It gives us a handy way to see all slides in the order they will be presented.
 Using "drag and drop" we can rearrange the slide order.
 Slides can also be deleted when in Slide Sorter view.

-There are two ways to enter Slide Sorter view.
+To enter the Slide Sorter view.

-- Click on the Slide Sorter icon on the View tab, Presentation Views group - Click on the Slide Sorter View Button
+Click on the Slide Sorter icon on the View tab, Presentation Views group